Reewr/promise-phantom/readme.md

 # phantom-promise

-This library is a promise-wrapper around the [phantomjs-node](https://github.com/sgentle/phantomjs-node) library made by [Sam Gentle](https://github.com/sgentle).
+This library is a promise-wrapper around the [node-simple-phantom](LINK_NEEDED) library.

 ## Prerequisits